openshift-labs/learn-katacoda/middleware/serverless/05-knative-client.md

 Listing services you will notice that the greeter service no longer exists.

-# Knative Revision Commands
+# Serverless Revision Commands
-The kn revision commands are used to interact with revision(s) of Knative service.
+The kn revision commands are used to interact with revision(s) of Serverless service.

 ## List Revisions
-You can list the available revisions of a Knative service using: `kn revision list`{{execute}}
+You can list the available revisions of a Serverless service using: `kn revision list`{{execute}}

 The command should show a list of revisions like
 ```